MythosL/veve-nft-bot/README.md

 # veve-nft-bot
 This is a tool to automatically click on the Veve app at the exact moment an NFT drop happens.
 It can be used with multiple phones simultaneously.

+**IMPORTANT: This program uses some deprecated features and has not been updated since 2021.
+It has not been adjusted for newr veve features and updates. **

 ## Installation:
 Download the latest release.
 ## Usage: